dduyg/55/en/posts/attractor-fields-in-complex-systems .md

 </div>

 For each point in the grid a value is generated, based on the distance of each point to the closest attractor (either point or line).
 Each point is affected only by one attractor (the closest).
 The output value for each point of the grid then controls the radii of circles positioned on the points.

+## The use of attractor fields

+Complex systems are constructed of many interacting parts that exhibit non-linear behaviors.
+Visualizing attractor fields can be a powerful tool for analyzing and understanding complex datasets.
+Many real-world systems have a high number of variables, making it challenging to understand the underlying patterns and relationships in the data.
+By inspecting the attractor field of a system, a data scientist may be able to reduce the number of variables that need to be considered in order to understand the system.
+It can help in identifying patterns and structures in the data, and can be used to predict future states of the system.